open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-issues.md

 1. Open an issue within the right repository (upstream repository) and explain the problem.
 If the issue is approved, `cd` to `yourusername.github.io` directory and sync with the upstream repository using `git fetch upstream` , ``git checkout master``, and ``git merge upstream/master``.

 2. Use `git checkout -b name_of_your_new_branch` to create and switch to a new branch on your local repository.
-Check which branch you are on using `git checkout branch-name` before you make the desired changes to local files.

 ### Uploading the changes to your branch
 3. Use the `git status` command to see which files in the working directory have been modified.